The Sessions (2020 film): Awards and nominations

-The Sessions was nominated for 11 awards at the 2020 edition of the Best of Nollywood Awards.
-The categories are; Movie of the Year, Best Director which goes to Judith Audu.
-The Best Leading Actor goes to Efa Iwara, Omowunmi Dada bagged Best Leading Actress.
-It also accrued Movie with Best Social Message, Best Screenplay, Best Editing, Best Use of Makeup, Best Soundtrack, Best use of Nigerian Food, and Best Kiss in a Movie.
+The Sessions was nominated for 11 awards at the 2020 edition of the Best of Nollywood Awards, including Movie of the Year, Best Director for Judith Audu, Best Leading Actor for Efa Iwara, and Best Leading Actress for Omowumi Dada.
+It was also nominated for Movie with Best Social Message, Best Screenplay, Best Editing, Best Use of Makeup, Best Soundtrack, Best Use of Nigerian Food, and Best Kiss in a Movie.